Opicinus de Canistris: Avignon (1329 – circa 1353)

 During his stay in Valenza, he wrote a treatise on the issue of Christian poverty (which has not been preserved).
 Arrived in Avignon in April 1329, where the Papal Court was located he managed to present his treatise to Pope John XXII.
 Returning to Valenza, he revised the De preeminentia spiritualis imperii and submitted to the pope.
 While awaiting for some rewards for his efforts, Opicinus produced a description of the city of Pavia (De laudibus civitatis ticinensis).

-He eventually obtained a position as scribe at the Apostolic Penitentiary on December 4, 1330.
-However soon after, a suit was brought against him before the Rota, by the new bishop of Pavia, Giovanni Fulgosi, as part of a wider effort to reorganize the local clergy.
+He eventually obtained a position as scribe at the Apostolic Penitentiary on 4 December 1330.
+However soon after, a suit was brought against him before the Rota, by the new bishop of Pavia, Giovanni Fulgosi, as part of a wider effort to reorganise the local clergy.
 Little is known about the suit, as in his writings, Opicinus is quite vague about its nature.